 Carbon monoxide is the leading cause of poisoning deaths in the United States.

 Sources of this deadly gas in the home include furnaces, gas stoves and ovens, kerosene heaters, generators, vehicles and any other items that burn fuel.
-When these items malfunction or are used inappropriately, such as without adequate ventilation, that they become dangerous.
+When these items malfunction or are used inappropriately, such as without adequate ventilation, they become dangerous.

 Carbon monoxide starves the body of oxygen and can cause death in people of any age.
 For children, small doses of carbon monoxide over extended periods can also cause long-lasting health and developmental problems.

 The Healthy Homes Coalition works with families with children to connect them with resources that can help provide a carbon monoxide detector for their home free of charge.
 Resources to provide these free CO detectors are often limited.
-To see about getting a free detector for you home, contact the Healthy Homes Coalition.
+Eligible families must have a resident child 14 years of age or younger and must live in the cities of Grand Rapids, Wyoming, or Kentwood Michigan.
+To see about getting a free detector for your home, contact the Healthy Homes Coalition.